 Those selling PPI polices are obliged to tell you about the criteria of the policy and to confirm it's right for you.
 If you speak to someone when applying for a loan, they need to consider your circumstances.
 Buying online places more reliance on you doing checks.

-Some common examples of PPI mis-selling
+Some common examples of PPI mis-selling:

-- Did you already have insurance cover?
+Did you already have insurance cover?

 For example, if you had a separate income protection policy or your employer provided an illness and redundancy package, and you informed the salesperson you had this cover, but they insisted you also had to take their insurance; or you weren't asked if you had any alternative cover, go to how to reclaim.

-- Do you have a joint loan, but the insurance is only in one name?
+Do you have a joint loan, but the insurance is only in one name?

 - Is the insurance term too short?

-- Have you tried to cancel your policy?
+Have you tried to cancel your policy?

 Before March 2007, some contracts had terms that said you couldn't cancel the policy even if you had paid off your loan or had a change of circumstances.
-Since the then FSA (now the Financial Conduct Authority) looked into these refund terms, cancelling is now possible for all current and future contracts.
+Since the then Financial Services Authority (now the Financial Conduct Authority) looked into these refund terms, cancelling is now possible for all current and future contracts.
 So if you tried to cancel your policy and were told you weren't allowed to, or that you needed to take out a new agreement with different terms, go to the how to reclaim section.

-- Did you sign up for the finance in a shop?
+Did you sign up for the finance in a shop?

 If you got a loan in a store, such as a car dealership, the insurance was likely to be sold by someone with no financial background, meaning more room for error, and a whole catalogue of misinformation could have been given.
-If this happened to you, send a reclaim letter to check the insurance was sold in your best interests.
+If this happened to you, start a reclaim to check the insurance was sold in your best interests.

-- Were you told the total price?
+Were you told the total price?

-Before you agreed to take the loan, the lender should have told you the full cost of the insurance, both the monthly cost and the total price over the policy, so that you could tell if it was affordable.
-If you weren't given the costs in advance, or if you had a single premium policy that cost more than it would have paid out, or you weren't told you would pay interest on the insurance cost, go to how to reclaim.
+Before you agreed to take the loan, the lender should have told you the full cost of the insurance, both the monthly cost and total price over the policy, so you could tell if it was affordable.
+If you weren't given costs in advance, or if you had a single premium policy that cost more than it would have paid out, or you weren't told you would pay interest on the insurance cost, go to how to reclaim.